aceindy/Duepi_EVO/README.md

 ## Prerequisites
 ### Hardware
-You must have the ESP Module installed and and flashed it with https://github.com/jeelabs/esp-link.
+You must have the ESP Module installed and flash it with https://github.com/jeelabs/esp-link.
 Baudrate 115200, 8N1

 ## Functionality